libhal-google/libhal.github.io/mkdocs/user_guide/fundamentals.md

-# 🧱 Fundamentals of Libhal
+# 🧱 Fundamentals of libhal

 At its core, libhal is a set of interfaces that correspond to hardware devices and peripherals.
 These interfaces use runtime polymorphism to decouple